 We use Unicorn to serialize Sitecore items.
 These yml files are not included in the Visual Studio project.
-In development environment these live in a git repository (e.g. c:\git\mysite\..\serialization\..), in the Sitecore instance they live in the App_Data folder.
+In the development environment, these live in a git repository (e.g. c:\git\mysite..\serialization..), in the Sitecore instance, they live in the App_Data folder.

-Deployments with webdeploy, will setup the security desdriptors (ACL) by default.
-This is mostly not needed and a relative slow process during deployment.
+Deployments with web deploy will set up the security descriptors (ACL) by default.
+This is mostly not needed and a relatively slow process during deployment.
 This could be skipped.

-With Sitecore we use patch files to adjust the behavior of Sitecore.
-We also use some patch files to adjust Sitecore in a development environment e.g. set the serialization path to the c:\git\mysite\..\serialization\.. folder and patch out some pipelines that should only used on a production environment.
+With Sitecore, we use patch files to adjust the behavior of Sitecore.
+We also use some patch files to adjust Sitecore in a development environment e.g. set the serialization path to the c:\git\mysite..\serialization.. folder and patch out some pipelines that should only be used in a production environment.

-On a local development environment we use Web Publishing to a IIS site within Visual Studio and on the test, acceptance and production environment we use Webdeploy.
+On a local development environment, we use Web Publishing to an IIS site within Visual Studio and on the test, acceptance, and production environment we use web deploy.

 <?xml version="1.0" encoding="utf-8" ?> <Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003"> <PropertyGroup> </PropertyGroup> </Project>